Word-level Annotation of GDPR Transparency Compliance in Privacy Policies using Large Language Models: Approach

 \subsubsection{Annotation Layer}

-The annotation layer processes the set of passages $P$ produced by the preprocessing stage presented in Section~\ref{subsec:data_preprocessing}, where each passage $p$ is represented as a 3-tuple:
+The annotation layer processes the set of passages $P$ produced by the preprocessing pipeline presented in Section~\ref{subsec:data_preprocessing}.

-Each passage is processed individually by the annotation layer to ensure that the LLM receives input within its optimal context window, minimising unnecessary information while maintaining sufficient context for accurate annotation.
+Each passage is processed individually by the annotation layer to ensure that the annotator LLM receives input within its optimal context window, minimising unnecessary information while maintaining sufficient context for accurate annotation.
 The task of the annotation layer is to generate a set of annotations $A_p$ for a given passage by identifying relevant text spans $t \in v_p$ according to the annotation guidelines outlined in Section~\ref{subsubsec:annotations}.

+However, text annotation is inherently a compound task for machine learning models, as it requires the models to identify which labels are addressed by the passage and localise the precise words that correspond to each label.
+By breaking this compound task into distinct passage-level classification and word-level annotation tasks, we reduce the complexity of each sub-task.
+Previous research has mainly focused on conventional classifiers for the first sub-task, as exemplified by Xiang et al.~\cite{xiang-2023}, who developed a sentence-level classifier for GDPR requirements with an overall F1-score of 80\%.
+However, recent work by Kostina et al.~\cite{llmForClassification}, as well as our own findings with the privacy policy detector (Section~\ref{subsubsec:privacy_policy_detector}), demonstrate that LLMs can substantially outperform these conventional approaches on complex classification tasks.

+Motivated by these findings, the annotation layer integrates an LLM-based passage-level classifier \Circled{ {6.1}}.
+This LLM-based classifier predicts the set of labels $L_p$ relevant to each passage such that

+where $\mathcal{L}$ is the set of all labels and $f(p, l)$ is an indicator function that returns 1 if the classifier predicts that $l$ is present in $p$.

+Given $L_p$, the word-level annotator model \Circled{ {6.2}} focuses solely on identifying the exact spans for each predicted label rather than performing full multi-label classification from scratch.
+This modularisation narrows the search space for annotation with the goal of reducing LLM hallucination and supporting fine-grained span extraction even in complex legal texts.

-Accordingly, each identified span is assigned an annotation $a_t = (t, l, b), a_t \in A_p$ where $l$ denotes the addressed GDPR transparency requirement and $b$ indicates whether the phrase affirms or negates the requirement.
+Each identified span is assigned an annotation $a_t = (t, l, b), a_t \in A_p$, where $l$ denotes the addressed GDPR transparency requirement and $b$ indicates whether the phrase affirms or negates the requirement.
 This process transforms each passage into an annotated 4-tuple:

-where $A_p$ represents the set of generated annotations for the passage and $P'$ is the set of preliminarily annotated passages, which serves as input for the subsequent self-correction layer.
+where $A_p$ represents the set of generated annotations for the passage and $P'$ is the set of preliminarily annotated passages, which is passed to the subsequent self-correction layer.